 Our School History

-The school aims to serve its community by providing an education of the highest quality inside and outside within the context of Christian beliefs and practice.
-It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all our pupils.
+We aim to serve our community by providing an education of the highest quality, both inside and outside the classroom, rooted in Christian beliefs and practice.
+We encourage every child to understand the meaning and significance of faith and to experience Christian values in all aspects of school life.

 Our Christian Characteristics